mscraftsman/devcon2017/docs/Sponsorship.md

 ### Purpose
 The aim of the conference is to provide local software developers a buffet of tools, practices, and principles applicable to current challenges in the Mauritian software development environment.
 From keeping up to date with the latest technologies and trends to tackling the challenges of working in large enterprise systems – it's a buffet of experiences, ideas, and pragmatic advice as well as an opportunity to connect with peers across the industry.

-When the MSCC was founded back in 2013 it quickly became clear that our tropical island has a certain lack of informational and technical events.
+When the MSCC was founded back in 2013, it quickly became clear that our tropical island has a certain lack of informational and technical events.
 During some monthly meetups we spoke about this situation and that it would be very interesting and delightful to organise such an event.

-Our monthly MSCC meetings are usually topic-centred and most amazingly we had solid technical information and good presenters - even though none is a professional trainer - during the last couple of month.
+Our monthly MSCC meetings are usually topic-centred and most amazingly we had solid technical information and good presenters (even though none is a professional trainer) during the last couple of month.
 The Developers Conference is just the consequent development of this process - our thirst for more information in the world of modern IT.

 ### Why sponsor the Developers Conference?
 Reach out and engage with a community of IT professionals and students in IT.